 In other words, the Justice Department would take the formal steps necessary to defend the law, but it would also make substantive arguments about why the law should be struck down.
 The Supreme Court could still vote to uphold the law, but the president’s position could significantly influence how the court rules.

 Doing so wouldn’t unfairly strip the law of adequate defense: if the administration took a stand against the law, the appellate courts would very likely allow lawyers for Congress or outside groups to appear and argue on its behalf."
+Sounds like a plan to me.
+It certainly couldn't hurt.

-UPDATE: Found a good article in the comments section of From The Left - an article in Newsweek that details even further the things the Obama administration could do to undermine DADT.
+article in Newsweek that details even further the things the Obama administration could do to undermine DADT.

 I'm sure the President is stepping gingerly with this one to avoid controversy before the election - as if it would even help.
 But I hope once the election is over - whatever the outcome - that President Obama uses his next years in office to stand up for the principles he said he stood for during his campaign.
 Let's get DADT and DOMA repealed, let's get Guantanamo closed, let's get out of Afghanistan and Iraq completely.
 The latter would be the most important accomplishment he could make, since the wars are responsible for a huge amount of our soaring deficits - an amount that is never mentioned by the GOP or the Tea Partiers since military spending is sacrosanct to them.
 Reducing the deficit by lowering military spending would take some of the wind out of their sails.
 (Of course then they'd say the Democrats were weak on defense but that's another story and probably more easily countered than this vague financial "deficits" issue).